Sonicrampage

 20. Skream – Hitch (Tempa)

 Enjoy this mix?
-Click here to leave a comment
+Leave a comment!

 Here, at long last, or at least medium last, is my tribute to dubstep legend Skream.
 Having enjoyed making my Matty G tribute Hang Ten back in August, I thought that it would be nice to continue this series of dubstep tributes with a mix dedicated to Croydon’s own Skream, since he is my absolute favourite dubstep producer and quite possibly my favourite electronic music producer full stop.